rasamadeu/Advent-of-Code/README.md

 This repository contains attempted solutions of Advent of Code problems.<br>

-It is just a fun way of taking the first steps of learning a new programming languages!
+It is just a fun way of taking the first steps of learning a new programming language!
 Any tips/recommendations on code improvements are most welcommed! :)